Complete Guide to Vedic Astrology for Beginners

 The zodiac is further divided into 27 Nakshatras, each spanning 13°20'.
 Your Moon's Nakshatra at birth is especially important — it determines your Dasha (planetary period) sequence and is used for compatibility matching in marriage.

-We'll cover Nakshatras in detail in a separate guide, but for now, know that they add another layer of precision to Vedic astrology.
+Explore all 27 Nakshatras in our dedicated guides — for now, know that they add another layer of precision to Vedic astrology.

 5. Planetary Periods (Dashas)